 It’s easier than you think, but it’s not where you’ll usually look.
 When I ask CEOs in my speaking engagements where the sludge is in their business, they usually say “manufacturing inefficiencies” or “discretionary costs”.
 Yes, there may be some sludge hiding in there, but you want to get at elimination sludge to a degree that would put Jenny Craig to shame.

-In the last blog post, I brought up the outrageous notion of going out and talking to your customers.
-They know EXACTLY where the sludge is in your business because it’s causing them grief every time they do business with you!
-Ask, and ye shall receive far more insights than you ever may have wanted, but guess what – get that sludge out of there for good rather than putting a Band-Aid on a recurring problem over and over again, and your ability to tackle the more meaningful issues and opportunities will skyrocket.
-You’ll have more managerial and executive time to focus on building muscle in your business rather than being slowed down by sludge.
+When I work with clients, I recommend the outrageous notion of going out and talking to their customers, not to sell, but to get inside their heads to understanding what they value… and what they don’t.
+Your customers know EXACTLY where the sludge is in your business because it’s causing them grief every time they do business with you!
+Ask, and ye shall receive far more insights than you ever may have wanted!
+But guess what, their insights will get that sludge out of there for good rather than putting a Band-Aid on a recurring problem.
+The result being you’ll have the ability to tackle the more meaningful issues and you’ll see opportunities skyrocket giving you more managerial and executive time to focus on building muscle in your business rather than being slowed down by sludge.

 Two client examples will help drive this home.